 We had a super quiet Thanksgiving, which was wonderful.
 It was just the 4 of us and I kept the meal very simple.
 Around 4 pm we sat down to a dinner of delicious turkey (roasted by my darling husband, a man of many talents), brussel sprouts with chestnuts, cranberry sauce and gravy.

 We ate for about half an hour, then my husband and I did the dishes, while the children squabbled.
 After that we all played cards and I thought about how thankful I am to be with them.
 I’m not sure what I did to end up with 3 such phenomenal people.
 Each of them is incredibly fun, interesting, and genuinely kind.
 I am truly blessed on a daily basis.
 Even though I hadn’t planned to downsize our Thanksgiving consciously, I was happy that I ended up really simplifying the holiday this year, so that I could spend the day enjoying the blessings in my life.

 After teaching me how to play hearts, my husband retired to his office to watch some football and the boys and I played rotating scrabble.
 I took turns being on each of their teams.
 Between scrabble turns my older son and I worked on making truffles (we are inherent multi-taskers), which accidentally turned into an unforeseen mousse.

 When I mentioned this to my husband all he could say was –Sarah Palin.
 Those two words, “unforeseen” and “mousse” added up to only one thing in his politically overactive mind.
 He claimed that “Sarah Palin Mousse” would be a great name for this dish, though as you can see, I begged to differ and stuck with my own name for this super rich, easy to make Vegan Mocha Mousse.

 As we all know, sometimes the best dishes aren’t the ones we intend to make.

-- In a medium saucepan, melt chocolate into coconut milk over very low heat
+- In a medium pot, melt chocolate into coconut milk over very low heat

 - Place ground coffee beans in a melita filter and pour ¼ cup hot water over them